fitgit/fitgit.github.io/README.md

 8. Moved the analytics to the end, before the end-body tag,so that text rendering is not blocked

 #Part 2: Optimize to 60 Frames per Second.
-##To run the optimize to 60FPS code, click on http://fitgit.github.io/views/pizza.html .
+##To run the optimize to 60FPS code,
+1.  click on http://fitgit.github.io/views/pizza.html.
+Open the developer tools, click on the timeline tab.
+2.  click on the record button, scroll the page and stop recording.
+3. Look for the frame which starts with eventScroll(javascript in yellow).
+This should be below the 60 FPS line to meet the specifications.

 ##views/css

 1. Added backface-visisblity to style.css, to have pizza in its own layer .<br>